yosefyosef13054/weather-app/README.md

 - enable location permissions

-- enter your details address or only your country or city or both to display the current weather
+- enter your address details  or only your country or city or both to display the current weather

-- to show the app weather log shake your phone
+- to show the app weather api log shake your phone